Why are we often sold out?

 Finally, BonneGueule means consuming less but better.

-Even with unlimited cash flow, what would be the point of overproducing, with the assurance of having 3 or 4 years of stock on the products where we make a mistake?
+Even with unlimited cash flow, what would be the point of overproducing, with the assurance of having 3 or 4 years of stock on the products where we make mistakes?

-And then we burn everything for accounting reasons and “preserving the desirability of the brand”?
+And then we burn everything for accounting reasons and to "preserve brand desirability"?

 An expert's opinion